artturimatias/omeka-s-docker-npm/README.md

 # omeka-s-docker-npm

-Docker setup for omeka-s based on https://github.com/boredland/omeka-s-docker.
-The database (mysql) is also created and is running in a separate container.
+Setup for quickly testing [omeka-s](http://omeka.org/s/).
+Everything needed is installed (modules, themese, database).
+The database (mysql) is created as a a separate container.

+This is based on https://github.com/boredland/omeka-s-docker.

 ## Usage